wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 - [ ] Should be the same as the config.yml file

-### Insert a new API and check every one with the Check button
+### Insert a new API and check each one with the Check button

 - [ ] Should not change the currently selected API